 $ spell run -f --docker-image 'python:latest' \ 'python -c "print(\"Hello World\")"'

-docker_image flag is exclusive—it cannot be combined with any of the other environment configuration flags, e.g.
+--docker-image flag can be combined with other environment configuration flags as needed.

 (Advanced) Using custom private Docker images

 Users on the community edition must pull from a public registry.
-Users on Spell For Teams may pull from private AWS ECS or GCP Container Registry instead.
+Users on Spell For Teams may pull from private Amazon Elastic Container Registry (ECR), Google Container Registry (GCR), or Azure Container Registry (ACR) instead.

 spell run command can be used to initialize a run environment using an image pulled from a Docker registry.
-Teams users that have configured their own cluster can use the private registry of the cluster's cloud provider (ECR for AWS, GCR for GCP) using the
+Teams users that have configured their own cluster can use the private registry of the cluster's cloud provider using the

 spell cluster add-docker-registry command.